-Wildlife of Vigur Island
+Wildlife around Vigur Island

 Meeting point: Our base at Mávagarður C (grey building) close to the Eastern Harbour.